daboynb/playcurlNEXT/Readme.md

 - Every hour, the updated fingerprint will be downloaded.

 # How to configure a different time interval
-1) You can set your own check interval by specifying the number of minutes inside the file:
+1) You can set your own time interval by specifying the number of minutes inside the file:
         `/data/adb/modules/playcurlNEXT/minutes.txt`
 (minimum 1 minute, maximum 1400 minutes)
 Reboot to apply.